Oz Liveness Detection: The Complete Buyer’s Guide

 The internet is full of ghosts.
 Bots create fake accounts, deepfakes mimic real people, and fraudsters use stolen photos to fool security systems.
 For any platform where real human interaction matters, this erosion of trust is a critical problem.
-A simple selfie check is no longer enough to prove someone is who they say they are—or even that they’re a real person at all.
-You need a way to confirm, in real time, that you’re dealing with a living, breathing human on the other side of the screen.
+A simple selfie check is no longer enough.
+You need to confirm, in real time, that you’re dealing with a living person on the other side of the screen.
 This is where on-device liveness detection comes in.
-It’s a powerful security check that verifies human presence without compromising the privacy and speed your users expect.
+This powerful liveness detection technology, used in solutions like Oz liveness detection, verifies human presence without compromising the privacy and speed your users expect.

 Key Takeaways